 Lower Band = EMA - (ATR x multiplier)

-Alternatively, if you find the price is hitting your stop loss a lot (and you have already adjusted your indicator so it matches the guidelines) you can move your stop loss a little closer to the lower band.
+Alternatively, if you find the price is hitting your stop loss a lot (and you have already adjusted your indicator so it matches the guidelines), you can move your stop loss a little closer to the lower band.
 This gives the trade a bit more room and will hopefully reduce the number of losing trades you have.

-The general strategy is to buy if the price breaks above the upper band, or short sell if the price drops below the lower band, in the first 30 minutes after the market opens.
+The general strategy is to buy if the price breaks above the upper band or sell short if the price drops below the lower band in the first 30 minutes after the market opens.

 The middle band is used as the exit.
 There is no profit target for this trade.
 Just exit the trade whenever the middle band is touched, whether the trade is a loser or a winner.

-04Combining the Trend-Pullback and Breakout Strategies
+Combining the Trend-Pullback and Breakout Strategies

 If you get a breakout strategy trade in the morning, that trade will end once the price reaches the middle band.
-At that point, you can decide if you want to take another trade using the trend-pullback method.
+At that point, you can decide if you want to take another trade using the trend-pullback strategy.

-When using the trend-pullback method, if there were big moves in the morning, but during the course of the day the price flattens out and moves in a very tight price range, then the breakout strategy may become useful again.
+When using the trend-pullback strategy, if there were big moves in the morning but during the course of the day the price flattens out and moves in a very tight price range, then the breakout strategy may become useful again.
 If the price is tightly compacted, it won't offer good trend trades, but if the price was volatile earlier in the day, some of that volatility may return.
 Watch for a breakout above or below the upper or lower band to signal a trade and a possible return to bigger trending moves.

 You may need to adjust your Keltner Channel settings slightly if you trade different assets.
 The settings you use on one asset may not necessarily work, or be the best settings, for another asset.